prime31/Nez/FAQs/PipelineImporters.md

 }
 ```

-With that all setup, add the XML file to the Pipeline tool and choose the XML File Processor that you just made in Settings -> Processor and you are all set.
+With that all set up, add the XML file to the Pipeline tool and choose the XML File Processor that you just made in Settings -> Processor and you are all set.

 You can then access the data at runtime like so: `var data = content.Load<MyClass>( "LocationOfXnbFile" );`